worleyek/loan-prediction-rf/README.md

 **F1 Score:**

 The F1 score of `0.88` reflects a strong overall balance between precision and recall.
-It indicates that while the model prioritizes capturing all eligible applicants (high recall), it still maintains reasonable accuracy in its approval predictions (moderate precision).
+This indicates that while the model prioritizes capturing all eligible applicants (high recall), it still maintains reasonable accuracy in its approval predictions (moderate precision).

 **Accuracy:**